First Principles Modeling of the Temperature Dependent Ternary Phase Diagram for the Cu-Pd-S System: Methods and Calculations

 In order for a given substitution type to appreciably affect the free energy, the two necessary features are large $\gamma$ values, corresponding to a sublattice dense in the total lattice and thus a significant entropic contribution from the sublattice, and small positive (or any negative) enthalpic cost $\Delta h_{0}$ for the substitutions, such that at a given temperature the entropic portion of the free energy can overcome the enthalpic cost (or reinforce the enthalpic gain).

 We use VASP (the Vienna Ab-Initio Simulation Package) ~\cite{KresseHafner93,KresseFurthmuller96} a plane wave ab-initio package implementing PAW potentials~\cite{Blochl94} to determine total energies.
 Previous work by Hu et al.~\cite{HuGaoDoganKingWidom10} compared the accuracy of different pseudopotentials in the Pd-S system, and recommended PBEsol~\cite{PerdewEtAl08} as most suitable for calculations involving sulfur.
 The total energy calculations were performed by fully relaxing atomic positions and lattice parameters until energies converged to within 0.1 meV/atom.
 Subsequent convergence in k-point density was performed.
 A common energy cutoff of 273 eV was used.
 In order to model solubility ranges, calculations were performed both in unit cells and larger supercells.
 All phonon calculations were done using density functional perturbation theory, and were performed in at least a 2x2x2 supercell of the unit cell, with the exception of Pd\subscript{16}S\subscript{7}.cI46, where due to its large size only a 2x2x2 supercell of the primitive cell was used.
+Though a supercell method with chemical ordering is being used to model phonon free energies for certain disordered phases, Wu et al~\cite{Wu03} found that the high-temperature vibrational entropy difference between L1$_{2}$ and SQS8 configurations is only 0.03$k_{B}$, within their margin of error and corresponding to an upper bound on the free energy difference of 2.6 meV/atom at 1000K.
 Table \ref{tab:structures} shows a list of structures and their total energies.